 - Fuel Efficiency: The lightweight nature of aluminium contributes to better fuel efficiency in vehicles and aircraft.

-- Structural Integrity: Despite its lightness, aluminium provides strong structural integrity, making it ideal for high-stress applications.
+- Structural Integrity: Aluminium provides strong structural integrity despite its lightness, making it ideal for high-stress applications.

 High Corrosion Resistance